arielgee/Sage-Like/.misc/tasks.md

 * reformat the message in createMissingPermissionsDocFrag(). its' bad
 * rename slUtil.replaceInnerContextualFragment()
 * look into `Pontoon` or `Transifex` for traslatons => not relevent
+* check remark 'GOTYA MADERFAKER!!!' in feedPreview.js. maybe can be solved with CSS only if I look at waht I did in rssTreeView.createTagLI() and rssTreeView.css.
 ---